-AIM: The study aims to determine the effectiveness of the elderly caring model as an intervention to prevent the neglect of the elderly in the family.
+AIM: The study aims to determine the effectiveness of the elderly caring model as an intervention to prevent the neglect of the elderly in the family

-MATERIAL AND METHODS: The quasi-experimental design with the pre-control group non-equivalent test post-test was the provision of training in the elderly caring model by comparing 2 groups namely the intervention group using the module.
-The sample is a family that has an elderly (age ≥ 60 years) who are the main caregivers of the elderly 3 th a total of 50 people each for each group taken by multistage clus 2 sampling.
-Data collection through questionnaires to determine the variables of family of 3 repeople about family support, family health assignments, social relations, and elderly social activities and preventive behavior of elderly neglect.
-Data analysis used the independent sample t-test and general linear model report measure (3 M-RIM) test for repeated measurements.
+MATERIAL AND METHODS: The quasi-experimental design with the pre-c15 pl group non-equivalent test post-INALERIAL AND METHODS: The quasi-experimental design with the pre-c 15 bl group non-equivalent test post-test was the provision of training in the elderly caring model by comparing 2 groups namely the intervention group using the module and control group without using the module.
+The sample is a family that has an elderly (age $\geq$ 60 years) who are the main caregivers of the elderly 4 inthe total of 50 people each for each group taken, by multistage clus 3 sampling.
+Data collection through questionnaires to determine the variables of family of 4 m people about family support, family health assignments, social relations, and elderly social activities and preventive behavior of elderly neglect.
+Data analysis used the independent sample t-test and general linear model report measure (CLM-RM) test for repeated measurements.

-RESULTS: The results showed that there was an influence of the caring elderly model on increasing family support in the elderly, increasing family health duties on the elderly towards increasing social relations and social activities in the elderly and $\frac{1}{1}$ lecting the neglect behaviour of the elderly in the family (p-value = 0,000).
-Improve the $\frac{1}{2}$ haviour of preventing neglect of the elderly in the family compared to groups that do not use modules where the value of p = 0,000.
+RESULTS: The results showed that there was an influence of the caring elderly model on increasing family support in the elderly, increasing family health duties on the elderly towards increasing social relations and social activities in the elderly and the elderly in the elderly in the family compared to groups that do not use modules where the value of p = 0,000.